Olu-Tobi/task_client/README.md

 6. **RESTful API**: The application provides a RESTful API for various operations, including user management, post creation, and image uploads.

-7. **User Profile**: Users can create and customize their profiles, including avatars and profile information.
+7. **User Profile**: Users can create and customize their profiles, including their contact information.

-8. **Real-time Features**: Incorporate real-time features like live chat or notifications.

 ## Prerequisites